thefooliest/kast-task-manager/SOLUTION.md

 The async engine is configured with explicit pool settings (`pool_size=10`, `max_overflow=20`, `pool_pre_ping=True`, `pool_recycle=300`) rather than relying on defaults. `pool_pre_ping` detects stale connections after database restarts, and `pool_recycle` prevents long-lived connections from going stale.

+### Security Measures

+**Current protections:**

+- **Authentication** — JWT-based with bcrypt password hashing.
+Tokens are validated on every protected request via a FastAPI dependency.
+- **CORS** — Restricted to the frontend origin (`localhost:5173`).
+Not open to `*`.
+- **Security headers** — The API sets `X-Frame-Options: DENY` (prevents clickjacking), `X-Content-Type-Options: nosniff` (prevents MIME sniffing), `X-XSS-Protection: 1; mode=block`, and `Referrer-Policy: strict-origin-when-cross-origin`.
+- **XSS** — React escapes all rendered content by default.
+The frontend never uses `dangerouslySetInnerHTML`.
+- **CSRF** — Not a concern because authentication uses the `Authorization` header with Bearer tokens, not cookies.
+CSRF attacks exploit automatic cookie inclusion, which doesn't apply here.
+- **SQL injection** — SQLAlchemy's parameterized queries prevent injection.
+No raw SQL with string interpolation.
+- **Input validation** — Pydantic schemas validate all request bodies.
+Invalid data is rejected before reaching business logic.

+**Token storage trade-off:**

+JWT tokens are stored in `localStorage`.
+This is the standard approach for SPA + API architectures, but it comes with a known trade-off: if an XSS vulnerability exists, malicious JavaScript could read the token from `localStorage` and exfiltrate it.
+Once stolen, the token can be used from anywhere — CORS is a browser-only enforcement and doesn't protect against direct HTTP requests from outside the browser.

+The alternative is `httpOnly` cookies, which JavaScript cannot read — making token theft via XSS impossible.
+However, cookies introduce CSRF vulnerabilities and require additional backend complexity (`SameSite` configuration, CSRF tokens, cookie-based session management).

+For this project, `localStorage` is the pragmatic choice: React's built-in XSS protection (all rendered content is escaped, no use of `dangerouslySetInnerHTML`) makes the XSS vector unlikely, and the simpler auth flow keeps the codebase focused.
+In a higher-security context, migrating to `httpOnly` cookies with `SameSite=Strict` would be the next step.

 ---

 ## What I Prioritized